konveyor/enhancements/enhancements/tackle/tackle-windup-integration/README.md

 ##### AC006

 *As an Architect/Migrator I want to be able to specify the packages to be analyzed.
-If no packages are specified, all packages must be included in the analysis.*
+If no packages are specified, then all packages identified as 'application packages' will be analyzed.*

 ##### AC007